 - 1. Chassis manufacturer. - 2.
 Chassis manufacture date. - 3.
 Month and year of manufacture at Winnebago Industries. - 4.
 Gross Vehicle Weight Rating: Total permissible weight of the vehicle, including driver, passengers, total cargo carried (including all liquids) and equipped with all options. - 5.
-Gross Axle Weight Rating: Total permissible weight allowed for the front and rear axles (listed in pounds and kilograms). - 6.
+Gross Axle Weight Rating: Total permissible weight allowed for the front, and rear axles (listed in pounds and kilograms). - 6.
 Suitable Tire Choice: Tires recommended to meet handling and safety requirements.
 When replacing any of the tires on your vehicle, always replace with a tire that meets these specifications. - 7.
 Suitable Rim Choice: Wheel rims recommended to meet handling and safety requirements.
 When replacing any of the rims on your vehicle, always replace with a rim that meets these specifications. - 8.
 Cold Inflation Pressure: Inflation pressures recommended (while Cold) for the tires originally equipped on your vehicle.
 These pressure levels must be maintained to assure proper handling, safety and fuel economy. - 9.
-Rear Axle Wheel Configuration: Single or Dual. - 10.
-Serial Number: This is the serial number
+Rear Axle Wheel Configuration: Single or Dual.

-- assigned to the completed vehicle by Winnebago Industries. - 11.
-Vehicle Identification Number (VIN): This number identifies the chassis on which the motor home is built. - 12.
+- 10. Serial Number: This is the serial number assigned to the completed vehicle by Winnebago Industries. - 11.
+Vehicle Identification Number (VIN): This number identifies the chassis on which the motor home is built.
+The 10th digit of the VIN designates the chassis model year.
+(Y=2000, 1=2001) This information is useful when ordering chassis repair parts. - 12.
 Type: States the NHTSA designated usage classification for your motor home.
 MPV signifies a Multi-purpose Passenger Vehicle. - 13.
 Model: Lists the Winnebago product model number of your vehicle. - 14.
 Color: Signifies the color code number of the decor used throughout the vehicle.
 This number is necessary for ordering replacement cushions, curtains, carpet, etc.